 Advice about vacation placements and jobs for graduates can be obtained from a variety of sources.
 The University Careers Service (56 Banbury Road, www.careers.ox.ac.uk) has outstanding resources, and provides an excellent service.
-Professor Andrew Watt gives a briefing early in Hilary Term for all students who are interested in vacation placements.
+A briefing is given in Michaelmas Term for all students who are interested in vacation placements.
 Normally, several opportunities are available overseas, including China, Japan and the USA.